UhuruSoftware/openshift.net/documentation/Deploying OpenShift with Windows Support.md

 	e.g.: `10.2.0.21 broker-a211bd.openshift.local`

+###Using an OpenShift Enterprise Installation

+On the Broker VM, add an A record for the Windows Node to named by editing `/var/named/dynamic/<your cloud domain>.db`, then restart named: `service named restart`.

+Setup a conditional forwarder for your cloud's domain in your organization's DNS server

+The Windows Node will have to use your organization's DNS server.

+To make sure everything is in order, see if these return the proper response:
+- On Windows, `nslookup <broker_fqdn_hostname>`
+- On Linux, `nslookup <windows_node_fqdn_hostname>`

 ## Installing the OpenShift Windows Node ##

 Download the windows installer from [here](http://winjenkins.hosts.uhuruos.com/).
 Credentials are required.

 - Run the installer
 - It will unpack the build in a temporary folder and drop you in PowerShell
-- From there you can run the installation script
+- From there you can run the installation script:
-- You can simply run ./install.ps1 and the script will ask you for needed information
+  - For a Fedora all-in-one installation you can simply run `./install.ps1` and the script will ask you for needed information
+  - For an OpenShift Enterprise installation, you have to specify an mcollective psk plugin (asimplething), so provide that as a parameter: `./install.ps1 -mcollectivePskPlugin asimplething`
 - If you need special settings, please read the manual included below and run the script with the appropriate settings

 ### Restarting services on the broker ###